alexeagleson/react-node-notion/README.md

 ![Final Database](https://res.cloudinary.com/dqse2txyi/image/upload/r_10,bo_3px_solid_darkgrey/v1641688013/blogs/notion-cms/final-database_qs1zxb.png)

-## Create the Server
+## Creating the Server

-We will need a server to query the data and provide it to our React app.
-We don't want to query the data directly from the React app since we would have to expose our Notion account secret and database ID, which would make them visible to any user of our site.

-We'll just spin up a super simple Node server to serve the data.
+We're next going to spin up a super simple Node server to serve the data.
 All we need is the `http` module and the Notion client library from NPM.

 Let's begin with just the server and confirm we can query the data before we add the Notion integration: